 There are several options for a dental bridge:

-Your replacement tooth and crowns may be made from tooth-coloured porcelain (ceramic) or acrylic for a natural appearance or porcelain fused to metal (PFM) if extra strength is needed.
+Your replacement tooth and crowns may be made from tooth-coloured porcelain (ceramic) or custom-milled PMMA (acrylic) for a natural appearance or porcelain fused to metal (PFM) if extra strength is needed.
 Metal bridges and crowns are a stronger option, but less popular for their artificial appearance.

 Bridge treatment process